defenseunicorns/uds-common/docs/package_integration/uds-package-practices.md

 ## Silver

-_a Silver UDS-Package that integrates with the main features of the UDS Operator, is documented, maintained, and can be confidently operated in production._
+_a Silver UDS Package integrates with the main features of the UDS Operator, is documented, maintained, and can be confidently operated in production._

 - **Must** satisfy all the requirements of [Bronze](#bronze) Packages
 - **Must** define network policies under the `allow` key as required in the [UDS Package Custom Resource](https://github.com/defenseunicorns/uds-core/blob/main/docs/configuration/uds-operator.md)